epiphyt/embed-privacy/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Added support for Wolfram Cloud
+* Improved migrations to fix duplicate providers or performance problems in multisite installations
+* Embeds can now be enabled via keyboard
+* Added a link to the original content on the bottom right overlay corner
+* Added support for caching the opt-out shortcode
+* Clicking on the "always enable content of X" enables all embeds of this provider on the current page immediately
+* Improved markup of local tweets
+* Added additional class to checkbox paragraph, thanks to @florianbrinkmann
+* System providers cannot be deleted anymore
+* Fixed oEmbed provider name if the provider is unknown
+* Fix enqueuing assets for unknown embed providers

 = 1.3.6 =
 * Fixed enabling multiple YouTube videos in Elementor
 * Fixed displaying content if the page contains an always active provider